open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The following are valid values for _eventTypes_.

 * **speaking or sending multi-media events** (publicly or privately)
-  * _utterance_  - An 'utterance' spoken from one conversant to some or all participants
+  * _utterance_  - An 'utterance' spoken or whispered from one conversant to some or all participants
+  * _context_ - Optional additinal text or media to  accompanying an utterance.

 * **joining or leaving conversations**
   * _invite_ - A conversant is invited to join the conversation.